July 9, 2024

-Girl Scouts Clone: Thanks-A-Lot
+GF Girl Scouts Clone: Thanks-A-Lot

 I had actually never heard of the Thanks-A-Lot cookie before this year – a shortbread cookie embossed with ‘thank you’ in five languages and backed with a thin layer of chocolate.
 After toying around for a while, I came up with this allergen and vegan recipe – you’ll have to let me know if it is, indeed, a clone.
-In any case, it’s very yummy, kind of like a more sturdy version of the famous Milano cookie.
-This recipe is scaled to make about 3 boxes worth.
+In any case, it’s very yummy, kind of like a sturdier version of the famous Milano cookie.

-thanks a lot tutorial1 recipe Girl Scout Shortbread Cookie base
+• 1 recipe Girl Scout Shortbread Cookie base

-10oz semi sweet chocolate chips (we recommend Enjoy Life allergy free)
+• 10oz semi sweet chocolate chips (we recommend Enjoy Life allergy free)

-1-4 tbsp dairy free margarine (we recommend Earth Balance soy free, you may also use butter)
+• 1-4 tbsp dairy free margarine (we recommend Earth Balance soy free, you may also use butter)

 Preheat oven to 350 degrees F.

+Make and Divide Dough.
 Make the Girl Scout Shortbread Base dough as per directions.
 Divide the dough into three equal portions.

 For best results, each circle should weigh between 10 and 12 g, so you should get three sets of 16 or 17 cookies, for a total of 50 cookies.